danwt/event-2022-hackatom/README.md

 bash prerequisites.sh
 ```

-## Running provider and consumer chains
+## Running Provider and Consumer chains

 You can run the chains and relay packets between them.
 The scripts help with this